Star vs. Snowflake – Which Schema Should You Go For?

 Every business needs a well-designed data warehouse, capable of storing and retrieving data efficiently, to manage and analyze large volumes of data.
 Schema design is a crucial component of a data warehouse; it determines how your data warehouse organizes and stores the data.
+Today we will talk about the star vs snowflake schema.

 Star Schema

-The star schema is a simple and straightforward design that has a central fact table surrounded by one or more dimension tables.
+The star schema is a simple design that has a central fact table surrounded by one or more dimension tables.
 The fact table contains the measures or metrics, and the dimension tables contain the attributes that describe the fact table.
 The fact table and dimension tables are joined on the primary key of the dimension table.
 It stores data in a star format, hence the name star schema.

 Star Schema

 One of the primary advantages of the star schema is its simplicity.
 It is easy to understand and use, which makes it ideal for small to medium-sized businesses.
 A data warehouse with a star schema also has faster query performance since it involves fewer joins.
 Moreover, the star schema is denormalized, which means that data analytics is duplicated across the dimension tables, resulting in faster data retrieval.
+Now let’s learn about the snowflake scheme before moving on to the star vs snowflake schema.

 Snowflake Schema